Underselling yourself? Here’s how to break this habit.

 Your brain may think it’s a mind reader… but let me assure you, it is not.
 It’s most often your own issues with money and worthiness that are getting in your way.
 Falling into a scarcity mindset, for example, makes sense when you see your bank account getting low.
 Kinda ironic given this is exactly the time to be your own best advocate.

-So how do you break this habit and stick to asking for your value?
+So how do you break this habit and stick to asking for your value during negotiations?

-Determine what your time is actually worth right now.
+The first thing you have to do is determine what your time is actually worth right now in your life.
 I *highly* recommend reading James Clear’s post The Value of Time.
 It’s long (and well worth it).
 In the meantime, read these two quotes:

 “When I first calculated these numbers I was surprised.
 The value of an hour of my time was much lower than what I thought it would be.